GeorgeDaoud3/SOFE4630U-MS3/README.md

     ![](images/df15.jpg)

 11. Go to the bucket created in step 7 and open the file(s) started by the prefix **outputs** within a folder named **result**.
 Download the file to read it.

+## 2. Running the wordcount2 Example

-12. In the GitHub repository, there is also an upgrade to the wordcount script.
-Make sure that the **PROJECT** and **BUCKET** environment variables are still existing.
+1. In the GitHub repository, there is also an upgrade to the wordcount script under the name of (wordcount2.py)[/wordcount/wordcount2.py).

+3. Make sure that the **PROJECT** and **BUCKET** environment variables are still existing.
 Then, clone the repository and run the updated script.
 Try to understand its function.
     ```cmd
     cd ~
     git clone https://github.com/GeorgeDaoud3/SOFE4630U-MS2.git